HPieters/xenapi-jquery/README.md

  })
 ```

-For a more elaborate example see the test folder.
+Once you have done init any api call is possible, for a list of all the possibilties please visit the [api page](http://docs.vmd.citrix.com/XenServer/6.1.0/1.0/en_gb/api/index.html) of XenServer.

-### 'Compile'
+### 'Preprocessing'

-To turn the coffescript into javascript see http://coffeescript.org/
+- To turn the coffescript into javascript see http://coffeescript.org/.

-To minify the javascript see https://github.com/mishoo/UglifyJS/#install-npm
+- To minify the javascript see https://github.com/mishoo/UglifyJS/.

+### Todo

+- Reduce number of calls to server.
+- Less callbacks
+- Actualy implement a integrated test framework